 While the basics remain the same, modern garage door openers have slowly integrated wireless features, with many having access to MyQ (a smartphone app) or HomeLink (a remote feature found in many modern car models).
 Some newer devices also have their own phone apps that are able to connect with Amazon Alexa and Google Assistant or smart home environments like Apple HomeKit.

-One benefit of all this added technology is that it's much simpler to set up remote controls.
+One benefit of all this added technology is that setting up remote controls is much simpler.
 Most openers today only require a pairing button to be pressed on the main unit, while others come pre-programmed out of the box.
 On the other hand, Wi-Fi and voice command features can sometimes be tricky, since each model has its own specific instructions.